 15 May 2015

-Hong Kong-based Chinese actress Jessica Hsuan is another one of the big names from Hong Kong who have come to Singapore to participate in local productions.
+Hong Kong-based Chinese actress Jessica Hsuan is another one of the big names from Hong Kong who has come to Singapore to participate in local productions.

-The actress has a stunning resumé, with a list of co-stars that include popular male stars such as Chilam Cheung, Louis Koo, and Nick Cheung.
+The actress has a stunning resumé, with a list of co-stars that include popular male stars such as Julian Cheung, Louis Koo, and Nick Cheung.

 15 May 2015